abinator-1308/abinator-1308/README.md

 - 👨‍💻 All of my projects are available at [abinator-1308](https://abinator-1308.github.io/portfolio/)

-- ⚡ Fun fact **Charles Darwin invented the office chair by attaching some legs and wheels.
+- ⚡ Fun fact **Charles Darwin invented the office chair by attaching some legs and wheels to his work chair.
 Father of evolution!**

 I have a bug to document technical stuffs that I do, which can be found at my [blog](https://medium.com/@abinator-1308)